learnbyexample/100_page_python_intro/100_page_python_intro.md

 # Mutability

-`int`, `float`, `str` and `tuple` are immutable data types.
+`int`, `float`, `str` and `tuple` are examples for immutable data types.
 On the other hand, types like `list` and `dict` are mutable.
 This chapter will discuss what happens when you pass a variable to a function or when you assign them to another value/variable.

 ## id